ahujasushant/bloodconnect-project/README.md

 #### Postgres

-Our preffered database managing software is Postgres.
+Our preferred database managing software is Postgres.
 If not installed, one can look into their official documentation [here](https://www.postgresql.org/download) and follow the steps as given.

 #### Git
 Make sure you have git installed on your system, if you haven't, just refer this [How to install Git.](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)